 Built: 1836.
 Original Location: Main Street, Dennisville.

-This Federal style building was constructed in 1836 for use as a tavern and inn, and served as a center for town meetings, social gatherings and a resting place for stagecoach travelers from Philadelphia to Cape May.
+This Federal style building was constructed in 1836 for use as a tavern and inn by Thomas Henderson from Cumberland County.
+Originally located in Dennisville (Dennis Township), it replaced an earlier inn on the same site, which burned shortly after Henderson purchased the property in 1835.
+The building served as a center for town meetings, social gatherings and a resting place for stagecoach travelers from Philadelphia to Cape May.
 The building was used as a tavern until 1870 when its owner became a Baptist; it was then used for church gatherings and meetings.
 The use of two front doors-one opening into the center hall and the other into the bar room was typically seen in other inns from the same time period in southern New Jersey.